 Below is a list of the best Krabi beaches and the amazing offshore islands we explored on our family vacation in Krabi Thailand.

-Tubkaak is one of the most tranquil destinations in Krabi, this long beach overlooks Koh Hong Island and is located just north of Klong Muang Beach.
+Tubkaak Beach is one of the most tranquil destinations in Krabi, this long beach overlooks Koh Hong Island and is located just north of Klong Muang Beach.
+Read More

-Nopparat is a popular spot for locals and is located just around the headland from Ao Nang.
+Nopparat Thara is a popular spot for locals and is located just around the headland from Ao Nang.
 The beach is lined with casuarina trees, on low tide you can walk from the beach across to Koh Kao Pak Klong Island which is located just offshore.
+Read More

-Note: Railay Beach is actually a series of four beaches, of which all are only accessible by boat.
+The Railay beaches are a series of four beaches, of which all are only accessible by boat.

-East Railay is not what I would call a swimming beach, but there are amazing views from this side of the peninsular, rock climbing and a range of cheap hotel rooms.
+East Railay is not a swimming beach, but there are amazing views from this side of the peninsular, rock climbing and a range of cheap hotel rooms.
+Read More

-Phra Nang is on the southernmost tip of Railay and is by far the most beautiful of all Krabi beaches.
+Phra Nang is on the southernmost tip of the Railay beaches and is by far the most beautiful of all Krabi beaches.
+Read More

-This is the place to go for rock climbing, a five minute boat ride from Railay West or a twenty minute walk through the jungle.
+Tonsai Beach is the place to go for rock climbing, a five minute boat ride from Railay West or a twenty minute walk through the jungle.
+Read More

 It is said that there are around 130 or so islands around the Krabi coastline, which are grouped into four archipelagos called the Hong Islands, Poda Islands, Phi Phi Islands, and Lanta Islands.